-Forests regulate temperature and humidity regimes around the rock outcrops and trees in proximity to outcrops close may additionally important for foraging during rain events (Smith et al. 2017).
+Forests regulate temperature and humidity regimes around the rock outcrops and trees in proximity to outcrops may close be additionally important for foraging during rain events (Smith et al. 2017).
 In Tennessee these features are particularly important along the margins of the Cumberland Plateau, the Cumberland Mountains, and northern Ridge and Valley physiographic regions in Tennessee where the landscape is most suitable for the species.
 A 100 m forest buffer has been suggested to protect rock outcroppings from solar radiation (Petranka 1998).
-Research is needed to demonstrate if this buffer size is adequate and how fragmentation of forests around and between outcroppings impacts green salamander populations.
+Research is needed to demonstrate if this buffer size is adequate and how fragmentation of forests